usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/install/repository-shared-storage.rst

 		rsync -a –-progress <my disk>/DISTROS/ /mnt/DISTROS/

-.. note: It may take up to an hour to copy all of the data.
+.. note:: It may take up to an hour to copy all of the data.